hzhang0921/FinalProject/README.md

 Next, you can choose which player in your game that you want to analyze further.
 Finally, the stats of the player you've chosen will be displayed for the game that you have chosen.
 There is options to return back to the homepage at every page along the way!

 ## Instructions
-1. Update the API in config.py with your personal RIOT API Key 1a.
+1. Update the API in config.py with your personal RIOT API Key.
 Know that the Riot API requires a reset every 24 hours.
 You must change your API key in the program respectively.
 2. Install packages : flask, urllib.request, json, ssl, requests
 3. Run workspace.py and app.py
 4. Open web app at "Running on http://127.0.0.1:5000"